Together-Java/ModernJava/src/loops_iii/concurrent_modifications.md

     Sandwich sandwich = sandwiches.get(i);
     if (sandwich.mayo()) { // Some people don't like Mayo
         sandwiches.remove(sandwich);
-        i--; // Subtracting one from our current index sycs us back up }
+        i--; // Subtracting one from our current index syncs us back up }
 }